Magnetoelectric Response of Antiferromagnetic Van der Waals Bilayers: Magnetoelectric Response

-where $ B_S^{\prime}(x) $ is the derivative of $ B_S(x)$.
-Note that $\beta ( \tilde{J}_{F} + |\tilde{J}_{AF}|) B_S^{\prime}(\beta h_0)=1$ at the antiferromagnetic critical temperature and, as we discuss at greater length below, $|\tilde{J}_{AF}|$ is always very small compared to $\tilde{J}_{F}$ in antiferromagnetic vdW bilayers.
-The critical divergence in $\rchi$ that would occur at the critical temperature if the ground state were ferromagnetic is therefore only weakly truncated in the antiferromagnetic state~\cite{supplement}.
-For $T_N/T-1 > |\tilde{J}_{AF}|/\tilde{J}_{F}$ the mean-field magneto electric response grows like $(T_N-T)^{-1/2}$.
-Fig.~\ref{figone} compares the bilayer magnetoelectric response calculated using this mean-field-theory with the results of numerically exact classical Monte Carlo calculation discussed in the supplementary material.
-As we discuss more fully below, the Monte Carlo results are strongly sensitive to magnetic anisotropy which must be present to endow the mean-field calculations with qualitative validity.
-In antiferromagnetic bilayers with uniaxial anisotropy of the size present in CrI$_3$, the mean-field predictions are largely validated by Monte Carlo.
+Fig.~\ref{figone} compares the bilayer magnetoelectric response calculated using this mean-field-theory with the results of classical Monte Carlo simulations $\alpha = \langle S_z \partial {\cal H}/ \partial {\cal E} \rangle/(N k_BT)$ where ${\cal H}$ is the classical spin-Hamiltonian, $S_z$ is proportional to the total magnetization and $N$ is the number of lattice sites per layer.
+See the supporting information for further details of the MC calculation.
+From the $\tilde{J}_0 \approx 14.6$~meV DFT results for intralayer exchange interaction and the $\tilde{J}_{v} \approx -0.23$~meV experimental results for interlayer exchange interaction, we have $ {J}_{v}/{J}_0 \approx -0.016$.
+Due to the sensitive dependence of interlayer exchange interaction on both interlayer distance and stacking~\cite{supplement}, we calculated the magnetoelectric response for various values of ${J}_{v}/{J}_0$ as shown in Fig.~\ref{figone}.
+As we discuss above, the Monte Carlo results are strongly sensitive to magnetic anisotropy which must be present to endow the mean-field calculations with qualitative validity.
+In antiferromagnetic bilayers with the strength of uniaxial anisotropy present in CrI$_3$, the mean-field predictions are largely validated by Monte Carlo.
 The magnetoelectric response is largest close to but below the antiferromagnetic transition temperature.

-\textit{Interlayer Magnetic Interactions in CrI$_3$ Bilayers---} Surprisingly, CrI$_3$ bilayers have~\cite{Jiang2018a,Jiang2018b,Huang2018} antiferromagnetic interlayer interactions~\cite{Huang2017} even though bulk CrI$_3$ is ferromagnetic.
-As discussed below, the reliability of {\it ab initio} density functional theory estimates of $\tilde{J}_{AF}$ is uncertain because of the vdW character of the material.
-The strength of the interlayer interaction can however be reliably extracted from the magnetic field $B_c \approx 0.65 T$~\cite{Huang2017}, needed to drive the bilayer's metamagnetic transition to a ferromagnetic state.
-This consideration implies that $\tilde{J}_{AF} \approx 2 g \bohr S B_c \approx - 0.23 \,{\rm meV} $, nearly two orders of magnitude smaller than the bilayer's ferromagnetic intralayer magnetic interaction parameter $\tilde{J}_{F}$.